javaee/batchlab/README.md

 This Lab has been tested on GlassFish 4.0 & 4.1 but should work on any Java EE 7 compatible application server (full platform).

-To get started, download the project and check [https://github.com/java-ee/BatchLab/blob/master/masterLab.html]
+To get started, download the project and check the masterLab.html file (generated from the .adoc files).